 I have been based in the Semiconductor Spectroscopy and Devices group in the department of Physics since 2005, providing a theoretical counterpart to the experimental activities of this group.
 At present my research activities are in three main areas of computational and theoretical nanoscience: Understanding optical and electron microscopy on the nanoscale; Developing and applying semi-empirical quantum mechanical modelling tools in quantum chemistry and condensed matter physics; Multiscale materials modelling of crystal growth and phase transitions.

-I coordinate the 4th and 5th year undergraduate programmes in Physics, also teaching final year courses in computational physics, advanced solid state physics and nanoscience.
+I teaching final year courses in computational and complex physics, advanced solid state physics and nanoscience.

 | e: email@example.com | t: 0141 548 2325 | u: http://ssd.phys.strath.ac.uk/ |

 The large scale materials science and quantum-chemistry package I co-develop ( DFTB+ ) is commercially licensed to companies including BIOVIA.

 Quantum chemstry and computational chemistry

 Machine learning for image analysis and computational chemistry

 Large scale density functional and density functional-based methods

 Joint developer of commercialised materials science / quantum chemistry software

 Extensive experience with large scale parallel computational systems - developed TIER 0 ready multi-thousand compute core codes.